 The Oriole Mill

 |Price Range||$400 to $600|

-The Oriole Mill is as committed to high-quality design as they are to high-quality production and it’s obvious when you look at their manufacturing process.
+The Oriole Mill is as committed to high-quality design as they are to high-quality products, and it’s obvious when you look at its manufacturing process.
 The mill includes a designated design studio space to encourage beautiful textiles.
 They have up to ten looms going at any given time in their Hendersonville, North Carolina space.
 They also make their own trims and details, which provide additional control over quality and design.

 If you want an impeccably styled bed, The Oriole Mill has the finishing touches that you need.
 Their bedding is quite expensive ($420 for a Queen blanket) but is high quality and high design.
 The styles are neutral and classic, however, so you’ll be able to get your money’s worth in every season and with a variety of different decor styles.
 If you need some inspiration, look to their collections to see what works well together.

 Factors We Considered